awsdocs/amazon-eks-user-guide/doc_source/create-service-account-iam-policy-and-role.md

    }
    ```

-   The example below gives the required permissions to use a paid container image from AWS Marketplace\.
+   The following example gives the required permissions to use a paid container image from AWS Marketplace\.

    ```
    {